RPM Technical Requirements for Access

 • 1366 x 768 minimum screen resolution with 100% size of text

-The RPM Client uses Microsoft Access 2013 or later.
+The RPM Client uses Microsoft Access Runtime 365.
 However, you do NOT need to have Office installed to run RPM.
-If you have Office 2013, 2016 or 2019 installed including Access, RPM will use your version of Access.
-Otherwise, RPM will install the Access 2013 runtime.
-RPM Client machines need to be up-to-date with all Microsoft Windows and Office updates.
+If you have Office 2016 or later installed including Access, RPM will use your version of Access.
+Otherwise, RPM will install the Access 365 runtime.
+RPM Client machines need to be up-to-date on any Windows and Office updates from Microsoft.

 RPM can run using a client/server network or a peer-to-peer network for smaller numbers of users.
 Users must have ALL rights to the RPM Server folder, regardless of whether it is installed on a Server or Workstation.